mixologee/tirvandor/homebrewery-files/world-guide-homebrewery.md

 ---

-### The Grave Wardens (Order of Mortas)
+### The Grave Wardens (Order of Mordain)

 **Type:** Death clerics and undead hunters **Headquarters:** Multiple temples in major cities **Membership:** ~3,000 clerics and paladins **Influence:** Universal respect/fear

-Dedicated to Mortas, they ensure proper burial rites, comfort the bereaved, and most importantly, destroy undead wherever found.
+Dedicated to Mordain, they ensure proper burial rites, comfort the bereaved, and most importantly, destroy undead wherever found.
 Grim but necessary.

 **Structure:**
 - Semi-autonomous temples